magento/devdocs/guides/v2.2/magento-functional-testing-framework/release-2/test/action-groups.md

 ## Example
 {%raw%}

-The following examples build a declaration for a group of actions that grant authorization to the Admin area and uses the declaration in a test.
-The _Backend/ActionGroup/LoginToAdminActionGroup.xml_ action group relates to the functionality of the _Backend_ module.
-In [test]{:target="_blank"}, the name and identifier of the action group is used as a reference in `ref` parameter, such as `ref="LoginToAdminActionGroup"`.
+These examples build a declaration for a group of actions that grant authorization to the Admin area, and use the declaration in a test.

+The `Backend/ActionGroup/LoginToAdminActionGroup.xml` `<actionGroup>` relates to the functionality of the _Backend_ module.
+In [test](../test.html), the name and identifier of the `<actionGroup>` is used as a reference in the `ref` parameter, such as `ref="LoginToAdminActionGroup"`.

+### Create an action group declaration

-**To create the action group declaration**:
+To create the `<actionGroup>` declaration:

-1. Begin with a template for the action group:  _Backend/ActionGroup/LoginToAdminActionGroup.xml_
+1. Begin with a `Backend/ActionGroup/LoginToAdminActionGroup.xml` template for the `<actionGroup>`:

     ```xml
     <?xml version="1.0" encoding="UTF-8"?>